inrupt/etl-tutorial/README.md

 **Generated artifacts:**

-- After running the Artifact Generator command in the install instructions above, a series of artifacts will be generated in [./src/InruptTooling/Vocab/EtlTutorial](./src/InruptTooling/Vocab/EtlTutorial).
+- After running the Artifact Generator as described in the install instructions above, a series of artifacts will be generated in [./src/InruptTooling/Vocab/EtlTutorial](./src/InruptTooling/Vocab/EtlTutorial).
 - You'll notice multiple 'forms' of generated artifacts here, for both Java